jeremymiller00/ProjectList/README.md

 * Worked with developers to establish pipeline for data acquisition
 * Created and refined data reporting format focusing on visual representations (plots) and plain text descriptions.

+### Ensemble Model for Keyword and Key Sentence Extraction
-### Java implementation of RAKE for keyword extraction and TextRank for key sentence extraction
+Java implementation of RAKE for keyword extraction; Java implementations of LexRank and TextRank for key sentence extraction.
 This project was about halfway completed when I took it over.
-I have completed the baseline implementations while ensembling a logistic regression model to classify a text token as part of the desired output or not.
-Since these unsupervised techniques are difficult to evaluate, the next step will be to ensemble a Java implementation of LexRank and use labeled user data to train a supervised ensemble whose features are the scores of the three individual models.

-### Logistic Regression Body Text Classifier.
+* Completed the baseline implementations
-Written in Scala and trained using Apache Spark.
-This classifier used part-of-speech tags to classify a given sentence of an academic manuscript as either a "body-text sentence" or not.
-Precision = 0.90; Recall = 0.90.
+* Trained Logistic Regression model in Scala using Apache Spark and Stanford Core NLP to classify a sentence as either "body sentence" or not based on part-of-speech tags.

-### Java implementation of LexRank for extractive summarization
-The scores of these three algorithms together form the features of a logistic regression model to rank key sentences for rapid manuscript evaluation.
+* Created ensemble linear model using unsupervised algorithm scores and classifier score as features
+* Incorporated user feedback data to train ensemble model to improve predictions over time

 ## Projects in Development
+### Predicting Peer Review Suitability for Manuscript Submissions
+Given a new manuscript submission to an academic journal, what is the probability of the manuscript proceeding to Peer Review?
+* Produced POC deep learning model based on output of a single, large publisher
+* Used Spark, Tensorflow, and Keras

+### PubMatch Validation
+Trained logistic regression model to predict if matched publication is desired publication in metadata search.
+Features are similarity scores of metadata fields (title, abstract, etc..)

 ### Add Conflict of Interest by Organization Data to Peer Review Recommendations
 Fuzzy comparison of author institutions with each potential reviewer institution to identify potential conflict of interest in peer reviewer recommendation.
 Comparison made with Jaro-Winkler similarity score.
 Threshold identified by training a Logistic Regression model with JW as the single feature.

-### Predicting Peer Review Suitability for Manuscript Submissions
-Given a new manuscript submission to an academic journal, what is the probability of it passing first-line review?
-Deep learning FFNN with seven fully connected layers.

-### PubMatch Validation
-Trained logistic regression model to predict if matched publication is desired publication in metadata search.
-Features are similarity scores of metadata fields (title, abstract, etc..)

 ### Manuscript Pre-fill - Data Extraction
 Given a new manuscript submission, extract and pre-fill the fields author, title, abstract, institution, funder.